corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 * [Handle any source compatibility breaks](#handle-any-source-compatibility-breaks-if-youre-using-kotlin).
 * [Update Gradle version and associated dependencies](#update-gradle-version-and-associated-dependencies).

-Instructions on how you do this are detailed below.

 ### Handle any source compatibility breaks (if you're using Kotlin)